Adonai-Technologies/retromix-DJ/README.md

 ## Credits

-Created by [Your Name] for the "That's Entertainment!"
+Created by Akua Konadu for the "That's Entertainment!"
 Challenge using Amazon Q Developer.

 ## License